The Impact of Poverty

 Educational Outcomes

-Despite Winnipeg School Division’s (WSD) longstanding and significant efforts to address the educational needs of inner-city children, it is clear there are still many otherwise capable children of socioeconomically disadvantaged families, especially in the neighbourhoods which Gonzaga Middle School (GMS) will serve, who fall through the cracks of the school and community support network with unfortunate effect on their educational success.
+Despite Winnipeg School Division’s (WSD) longstanding and significant efforts to address the educational needs of inner-city children, it is clear there are still many otherwise capable children of socioeconomically disadvantaged families, especially in the neighbourhoods which Gonzaga Middle School (GMS) serves, who fall through the cracks of the school and community support network with unfortunate effect on their educational success.

 Although Grade 12 graduation rates have generally been increasing in Manitoba, the percentage of residents from these neighbourhoods who have not completed Grade 12 and who have gone on to complete a post-secondary diploma or degree remain significantly depressed.
 WSD data shows students from these neighbourhoods become inactive 2.6 times more frequently than WSD students as a whole, indicating they are at significantly greater risk of dropping out.